maybebyte/anthesis/why-openbsd.md

 6 months.
 Every new release comes with documentation on changes made and how to upgrade, which is a painless process with the [`sysupgrade(8)`](https://man.openbsd.org/sysupgrade) tool.
-[Here is what the upgrade from 6.8 to 6.9 looks like](https://www.openbsd.org/faq/upgrade69.html).
+[Here is what the upgrade from 6.8 to 6.9 looked like](https://www.openbsd.org/faq/upgrade69.html).

 ## Sane defaults